gldog/anonymize_jira_users/README.md

 The steps are:

-1. Let the Anonymizer create a list of users potentially to be anonymized.
+1. I let the Anonymizer create a list of users potentially to be anonymized.
-2. Assess the users:
+2. I assess the users:
-    1. Call
+    1. In a Windows CMD-Shell, I call
        `python assess_ad_users.py %REPORTS_BASE_DIR%\1_inactive_users\inactive_users.cfg`
        .
 This will check each user for existance in AD.
 The script writes the new file `inactive_users_assessed.cfg`.
 This file is basically `inactive_users.cfg`.
        But it is extended with data from AD.
 If a user is still in AD, the user is commented out.
-    2. Assess the users manually afterwards.
-Mayby you know something about them.
+    2. I assess the users manually afterwards.
+Mayby I know something about them.
 E.g. if they have new AD-accounts and they have filters or dashboards thay want to switch from the former account to the new one, and so forth.
-3. Let the Anonymizer validate the users in inactive_users_assessed.cfg.
+3. I let the Anonymizer validate the users in inactive_users_assessed.cfg.
-4. Let the Anonymizer anonymize the users in assessed_inactive_users.cfg.
+4. I let the Anonymizer anonymize the users in inactive_users_assessed.cfg.
-5. Archive the data of the anonymized users: The mapping of the user-name to the anonymized user-name/key and -display-name is archived for legal- and revision- department.
+5. I archive the data of the anonymized users: The mapping of the user-name to the anonymized user-name/key and -display-name is archived for legal- and revision- department.
 This is done on a restricted Confluence page.
-To put the data in the page, the report.csv is imported to a MS Excel sheet, and copied from there to the page (this is the only way I know to let Confluence detect the 'table format').
+To put the data in the page, I import the report.csv to a MS Excel sheet, mark all cells, copy them to the clopboardthat, and paste them to a Confluence table.

 Instance B and O:

 As instance C, but with a different step 2:

-Assess the users: Send the list to the department responsible for the user-management and let them comment out users to not anoymize.
+Assess the users: I send the list to the department responsible for the user-management and let them comment out users to not anoymize.

 ---

 # Anonymize deleted users

 Deleted users aren't anymore in DB table `cwd_user`, but still in table `app_user`.

-Anonymized users have a lower_user_name of format jirauser12345.

 The following SQL statement gets the user-names of deleted, not yet anonymized users: